-The Company's automobile line of insurance business experienced a rapid drop in loss frequency in the second quarter of 2020 due to reduced driving following the outbreak of the pandemic.
-Since then, loss frequency has increased and is now near pre-pandemic levels.
 In 2022, inflationary trends accelerated to their highest level since the 1980s.
 Excessive inflation led to significant increases in loss severities related to vehicle repairs and bodily injuries.
-In addition, the COVID-19 pandemic created greater uncertainty in the reserve estimates: A greater number of large claims may emerge from the 2020, 2021 and 2022 accident years compared to the prior accident years as claimants may be reluctant to go to a medical provider due to the pandemic but subsequently seek monetary compensation to ease the economic hardship attributable to the pandemic.
-Based on these factors and uncertainty attributable to the pandemic and inflation, the reserve estimates for the 2020, 2021 and 2022 accident years are subject to a greater degree of variability.
+The severe inflationary trend continued into 2023, but began moderating as the year progressed.
+In addition, the COVID-19 pandemic created greater uncertainty in the reserve estimates.
+A greater number of large claims may emerge from the 2020 through 2023 accident years compared to the prior accident years as claimants may have been reluctant to go to a medical provider due to the pandemic but subsequently seek monetary compensation to ease the economic hardship attributable to the pandemic.
+Based on these factors and uncertainty attributable to the pandemic and inflation, the reserve estimates for the 2020 through 2023 accident years are subject to a high degree of variability.

-The Company believes that it is reasonably possible that the California automobile BI severity could vary from recorded amounts by as much as 12%, 8% and 6% for 2022, 2021 and 2020 accident years, respectively; however, the variation could be more or less than these amounts.
+The Company believes that it is reasonably possible that the California automobile BI severity could vary from recorded amounts by as much as 12%, 8% and 6% for 2023, 2022 and 2021 accident years, respectively; however, the variation could be more or less than these amounts.

-During the years 2018 through 2022, the changes in the loss severity amounts for the three preceding accident years from the prior year amounts (BI severity variance from prior year) have ranged as follows:
+During the years 2019 through 2023, the changes in the loss severity amounts for the three preceding accident years from the prior year amounts (BI severity variance from prior year) have ranged as follows:

 High Low

 Immediate preceding accident year 7.9% (2.9)%

-Second preceding accident year 7.5% 0.1%
+Second preceding accident year 5.4% (1.0)%

-Third preceding accident year 5.2% (1.0)%
+Third preceding accident year 3.6% (2.6)%

-The following table presents the effects on the California automobile BI loss reserves for the 2022, 2021 and 2020 accident years based on possible variations in the severity recorded; however, the actual variations could be more or less than these amounts:
+The following table presents the effects on the California automobile BI loss reserves for the 2023, 2022 and 2021 accident years based on possible variations in the severity recorded; however, the actual variations could be more or less than these amounts: